AnantharamanLab/VIBRANT/README.md

 * `-f`: identify either nucleotide or protein input.
 This flag is only required when inputting proteins (`-f prot`) but can be added with any nucleotide input (`-f nucl`).
 Default = `nucl`.

-* `-folder`: specify the directory in which to deposit VIBRANT's output folder.
+* `-folder`: specify the directory in which to deposit VIBRANT's output folder and tempoary files.
 If the specified directory doesn't exist then it will be created.
 Default = your current working directory.

 *Uncommon optional arguments*
 * `-l`: increase the minimum scaffold length requirement.
-The minimum is 3000 basepairs (`-l 3000`).
-Default = `3000`.
+The minimum is 1000 basepairs (`-l 1000`).
+Default = `1000`.
 For example, if `-l 5000` is invoked VIBRANT will only consider scaffolds greater than or equal to 5000bp.
 * `-o`: increase the minimum number of open readings frames (ORFs, or proteins) per scaffold requirement.
 The minimum is 4 ORFs (`-o 4`).
 Default = `4`.
 For example, if `-o 8` is invoked VIBRANT will only consider scaffolds encoding at least 8 proteins.
 * `-virome`: This flag should be used cautiously.
 This will edit VIBRANT's sensitivity if the input dataset is a virome and not mixed metagenome.
 That is, if you expect the vast majority of your input scaffolds to be viruses then `-virome` can be used to remove obvious non-viral scaffolds.
 This will have no effect on runtime.
 Default = off.
 * `-no_plot`: This flag can be used to skip generation of the graphical representations of the VIBRANT's results.
 You may wish to use this flag if you simply have no use for the output figures or if for some reason this function of VIBRANT is causing the program to break.
 This will have little effect on runtime.
 Default = off.

-*Unused optional arguments*
+*Likely unused optional arguments*
-There are several additional flags that will only be used if the hierarchy of the parent folder is modified.
-This will likely never apply.
+* `-d`: specify the location of the `databases/` directory if moved from its default location.
+* `-m`: specify the location of the `files/` directory if moved from its default location.
+* For `-d` and `-m` please specify the full path to the new location of the files.
+For example, `-d new_location/databases/`.

 ## Output Explanations